 Why is there increased demand for developers?

-Meanwhile, the US Bureau of Labor and Statistics predicts that software developer jobs will grow 24% between 2016 and 2026--much faster than the average rate of other professions, the bureau noted.
-Application developer jobs are projected to grow 31% in that time, and systems developers are forecast to grow 11%.
+Meanwhile, the US Bureau of Labor and Statistics predicts that software developer jobs will grow 22% between 2019 and 2029--much faster than the average rate of other professions, the bureau noted.

 - 15 books every programmer should read (free PDF) (TechRepublic)